World Sailing: National members

-Like all sports federations, World Sailing is composed of "Member National Authorities" (MNA's) from over 140 countries all of whom have the right to make submissions to determine World Sailing's policies.
+Like all sports federations, World Sailing is composed of "Member National Authorities" (MNAs) from over 140 countries all of whom have the right to make submissions to determine World Sailing's policies.

-Persons with a physical impairment who are interested to learn to sail are encouraged to locate their national World Sailing Member National Authority (MNA), Disabled Sports Organization, or visit the local sailing club, as World Sailing seeks to integrate the differently abled into the sport.
+Persons with a physical impairment who are interested to learn to sail are encouraged to locate their national World Sailing Member National Authority (MNA), Disabled Sports Organization, or visit the local sailing club, as World Sailing seeks to people with disabilities into the sport.

 Class associations

 The federation recognizes over 80 classes which are each entitled to hold world championships.